 I kept asking what was wrong with mom, but there were no answers.
 This was confusing because adults always had answers.
 The back window of our truck had a portion that could be opened and closed.
 My dad opened it so that I could see my mom and touch her shoulder.
 I cried to her, but she did not respond or look at me.
 Her head was flopped back and her body was jerking in all directions.
 I had no idea what to make of it, but I knew it wasn’t good.
 The pit of my stomach ached and my heart raced.

 There is a gap in my memory of that night.
 I remember getting to the ER and my brother helping me out of the truck.
 I remember my dad opening the passenger door and my mom almost falling out.
 After that, my memory is blank until hours later when my dad brought me to mom’s hospital room.
 I was nervous to go inside the room and see her because I was scared she would be in the same state as the last time I saw her.

 But no. I walked into her room, she took one look at me and her eyes lit up and sparkled.
 She smiled her huge beautiful smile and put her arms out to me.
 I took her cue and slowly crawled up onto her bed, careful to avoid the IV’s in her arms and various wires she was hooked up to.
 I laid down next to her and she hugged me tight and kissed my head.
 I closed my eyes and smelled the familiar smell of her long thick brown hair as the feeling of pure love and relief washed over me.

 It turned out that my mom had suffered a grand mal seizure that night.
 She had slipped on ice and hit her head on the frozen hard ground a few months prior when she was walking to our outhouse.
 The blow to her head triggered a seizure months later.

-I thought my worry was over after we left the hospital that day, but it was only the beginning.
+I thought that my worries were over after we left the hospital that day, but it was only the beginning.

 Although mom was fine after her seizure, I became extremely protective and attached to her.